arunaseethapathi/mysql-to-bigquery-pipeline-orchestration/README.md

 2)created spark job jupyter notebook by using jupyter lab interface inside GCP 3)establised bigquery,cloud storage and mysql connectivity using spark session 4)Moved old json files of mysql tables into archive to the respective year,mothh folder maitanined separete json file for every table every day
-5)craeted new folder in landing folder from where it will be moved into biqgquery
+5)created new folder in landing folder from where it will be moved into biqgquery Note:Bigquery write access & dataproc service account is mandatory